 Are Marriage Records Public?

-The law in each state regarding if divorce records are considered public or confidential will also apply to marriage records.
-This means that for the most part, states that make divorce records confidential automatically will also make marriage records confidential and they won’t show up during a routine premarital background check.
+The law in each state regarding whether divorce records are considered public or confidential will also apply to marriage records.
+This means that for the most part, states that make divorce records confidential automatically will also make marriage records confidential and they won’t show up during a routine pre-wedding background review.

 Although obtaining official marriage records is just as difficult as obtaining divorce records in most cases, finding evidence of a marriage is often easier, simply because people are more likely to try and keep a divorce secret rather than a marriage.